The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Nopales

 Cactus is called nopal in Mexico – nopales is the plural.
-Mexicans eat the fruit as well as the leaves – raw in salads; boiled, steamed or even fried, used as a topping for tacos.
+Mexicans eat the fruit and leaves – raw in salads, boiled, steamed, or fried, and used as a topping for tacos.

 Pambazo